Daulatabad Fort

-Alauddin Khalji of the Delhi Sultanate, which ruled over some parts of the northern India.
+Alauddin Khalji of the Delhi Sultanate, which ruled over some parts of northern India.
 In 1327, Muhammad bin Tughluq of the Delhi Sultanate renamed Devagiri as Daulatabad and shifted his imperial capital to the city from Delhi, ordering a mass migration of Delhi's population to the now Daulatabad.
 However, Muhammad bin Tughluq reversed his decision in 1334 and the capital of the Delhi Sultanate was shifted back to Delhi.

 In 1499, Devagiri, already renamed Daulatabad, became part of the Ahmadnagar Sultanate, who used it as their secondary capital.
 In 1610, near Daulatabad Fort, the new city of Aurangabad, then named Khadki, was established to serve as the capital of the Ahmadnagar Sultanate by the Ethiopian military leader Malik Ambar, who was brought to India as a slave but rose to become a popular Prime Minister of the Ahmadnagar Sultanate.
 Most of the present-day fortifications at Daulatabad Fort were constructed under the Ahmadnagar Sultanate.

 Fort

 Daulatabad Fort surrounded by a moat (Khandak) filled with water.
 In ancient times, crocodiles were said to have been kept in the moat for protection from enemy attacks.

-The area of the city the hill-fortress of Devagiri (sometimes Latinised to Deogiri).
-It stands on a conical hill, about 200 meters high.
-Much of the lower slopes of the hill has been cut away by Yadava dynasty rulers to leave 50-meter vertical sides to improve defenses.
-The only means of access to the summit is by a narrow bridge, with the passage for not more than two people abreast, and a long gallery, excavated in the rock, which has, for the most part, a very gradual upward slope.
+The area of the city is the hill-fortress of Devagiri (sometimes Latinised to Deogiri).
+It stands on a conical hill, about 200 metres high.
+Much of the lower slopes of the hill have been cut away by the Yadava dynasty rulers to leave 50-metre vertical sides to improve defences.
+The only means of access to the summit is by a narrow bridge, with the passage for no more than two people abreast, and a long gallery, excavated in the rock, which has, for the most part, a very gradual upward slope.

 About midway along this gallery, the access gallery has steep stairs, the top of which is covered by a grating intended to form the hearth of a huge fire kept burning by the garrison above in times of war.
 At the summit, and at intervals on the slope, are specimens of massive old cannon facing out over the surrounding countryside.
 Also at the midway, there is a cave entrance meant to confuse the enemies.

-The fort had the following specialties which are listed along with their advantages :
+The fort had the following specialties which are listed along with their advantages: